Portrait

 EMNLP System Demonstrations (2022)

-an earlier iteration of this work appeared in the Proceedings of the Fifth Widening Natural Language Processing Workshop @ EMNLP 2021.
+An earlier iteration of this work appeared at the Fifth Widening Natural Language Processing Workshop @ EMNLP 2021

 Shades of confusion: Lexical uncertainty modulates ad hoc coordination in an interactive communication task